TimCares/MasterThesis/docs/thesis/experiments/fine_tuning.typ

 $

-This essentially means that the model is finetuned once _exclusively_ on the MSCOCO train dataset, and then evaluated on image-text retrieval with the MSCOCO test dataset, and the same for Flickr30K.
+This essentially means that the model is finetuned once _exclusively_ on the MSCOCO train dataset, and then evaluated on image-text retrieval with the MSCOCO test dataset, and the same is done for Flickr30K.
 This will strengthen the alignment of text and images on the respective datasets, and is a common practice in vision-language models @vlmo @beit3.

-We follow this strategy and finetune S-SMKE on MSCOCO and Flickr30K.
+We follow this strategy and finetune S-SMKE on MSCOCO and Flickr30K (seperately).
 We finetune the whole model, and train for only 5 epochs, as we found it to be sufficient for the model to converge.
 Since the quality of the results is highly dependent on the batch size, i.e. the number of negative samples, we increase the batch size to 1024.
 During pretraining, we used a batch size of 256 per device, which resulted in a contrastive loss with 511 negative samples.
 For finetuning, we only use one GPU instead of two,